Deliciously Tender Beef Tataki: A Must-Try Recipe!

 Cooling the Beef

-Once seared, remove the beef from the heat and let it rest.
-After a few minutes, wrap it tightly in plastic wrap and place it in the freezer for about 30-60 minutes to firm up.
+Once it’s seared, take it off the heat and let it rest for a few minutes.
+Then, wrap it tightly in plastic wrap and pop it in the freezer for about 30-60 minutes.
+This step is key, believe me—it firms the beef up for slicing.

 Slicing the Beef